Signed in as:

 My father-in-law had just died a few weeks earlier and saw his last sunrise.
 What went through his mind?
 Was he scared?
 Since having children, I started thinking more and more about some serious matters in life.
 I need to start taking better care of myself, so I can be around to see my children succeed.
 That means quitting smoking cigarettes.

-"0 to 37 in 2 Seconds Flat" The book is a fictional novella regarding Keith Huntington and his irresponsible behavior and aberrant lifestyle.
+"0 to 37 in 2 Seconds Flat" is a fictional novella regarding Keith Huntington and his irresponsible behavior and aberrant lifestyle.
 The setting is Milwaukee in the 1980s.
 Sex, drugs, rock & roll, his car, and his buddies were all he cared about.
 This book is intended for men over 18 years of age.
 This book is NOT PC correct.

 Copyright © 2020 AIE International LLC - All Rights Reserved.